vriddhieduhub/Design_Patterns_Repo/README.md

-🎯 Design Patterns in C# (.NET Console Applications)
+# Design Patterns in C# (.NET Console Applications)

-This repository contains complete, practical, and easy-to-understand implementations of all major Design Patterns using C# and .NET Console Applications.
+This repository contains practical and easy-to-understand implementations of all major Design Patterns using C# and .NET Console Applications.

-The goal of this project is to:
+The purpose of this project is to provide:

-Learn Design Patterns with real examples

-Understand when & why to use each pattern

-Provide interview-ready and production-style code

-Serve as a reference repository for developers
+- A clear understanding of GoF Design Patterns
+- Real-world inspired examples
+- Interview-ready reference implementations
+- A structured way to learn, revise, and practice design patterns

+Each design pattern is implemented as an independent console project.

+---

-📌 Solution Overview
+## Solution Structure

-The solution is organized into three main categories as per the GoF (Gang of Four) classification:
+The solution follows the Gang of Four (GoF) classification and is divided into three main categories:

 Design_Patterns_Repo
 │